NaoiseGaffney/BookRepository/README.md

 Seeking and finding inspiration on books to read as found by reading the book comments and ratings by the other readers.

 ### Site Owner's Goals
-Inspire readers to find books they might not have heard of, and compel them to buy the books on Amazon or other book outlets, potentially providing comission to the site owner (this is not active as this is an educational project only).
+Inspire readers to find books they might not have heard of, and compel them to buy the books on Amazon or other book outlets, potentially providing commission to the site owner (this is not active as this is an educational project only).

 Find new books to read, broadening my horizons, and enjoying the excitement of delving into the mind and perspective of the author.